ogame-ninja/documentation/doc/scripting.md

 - stop/start/create scripts at any moment
 - schedule tasks

-For scripting <a href="https://github.com/mattn/anko">anko</a> Programming Language is used.
+For scripting, <a href="https://github.com/mattn/anko">anko</a> Programming Language is used.

 # Compiled script